RichardDorsett/richarddorsett.github.io/_posts/2020-01-06-evaluation-of-national-tuition-partners.md

     ]
   </p>
 </div>
-Tuition Partners is a national programme of subsidised tuition targeted at disadvantaged pupils needing catch-up support, to be delivered over the 2020/21 academic year.
-It is part of the government's COVID catch-up plan to tackle the impact of school closures and lost teaching time in English schools.
-This project estimates the impact of Tuition Partners on attainment.
+The National Tuition Programme, delivered over the 2020/21 academic year, comprises two elements - Tuition Partners and Academic Mentoring.
+It is targeted at disadvantaged pupils needing catch-up support and forms part of the government's COVID catch-up plan to tackle the impact of school closures and lost teaching time in English schools.
+This project estimates the impact of the two NTP strands on attainment.
 ## Outputs
 ## Funder
 Education Endowment Foundation